Backroads4Me/can-mqtt-bridge/can-mqtt-bridge/DOCS.md

 mosquitto_sub -h localhost -t can/status -u canbus -P ha_can_mqtt_bridge
 ```

-## Logging

-The add-on provides comprehensive logging through:

-1. **Home Assistant Logs**: Available in the add-on log viewer
-2. **MQTT Status Messages**: Published to the `can/status` topic

-Logs include:

-- CAN interface initialization status
-- MQTT connection status
-- Bridge process monitoring
-- CAN frame transmission details (when debug logging enabled)
-- Error messages and reconnection attempts

-Status messages published to MQTT:

-- `bridge_online`: Bridge is running
-- `bridge_offline`: Bridge has stopped

 ## CAN Frame Format

 The add-on supports two CAN frame formats: